LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

 The scatterplot shows how the two variables vary together (covary).
-Again, you are to guess that random person’s perceived level of antisocial behaviour in the neighbourhood, but, this time, you learn random-person-from-the-sample is 30 years old. what would your answer be now?
+Again, you are to guess that random person’s perceived level of antisocial behaviour in the neighbourhood, but, this time, you learn random-person-from-the-sample is 30 years old.
+What would your answer be now?

 Before, we based our guess on descriptive measures of central tendency and dispersion, which included all ages in the sample.
 Now, we are asked to guess knowing that Random Person is aged 30.
 This time, we would try and guess the mean of all those who also are aged 30.
 This is what is known as the *conditional mean* -- the mean of $Y$ for each value of $X$.